• Trunk Bay, St. John, USVI

 Coral Reefs and Marine Life

 One of the Caribbean's most iconic features is its extensive coral reefs.
 These underwater ecosystems are essential for marine biodiversity and shelter many fish species, sea turtles, and other aquatic organisms.
-The Caribbean's coral reefs, including the Mesoamerican Barrier Reef and the Belize Barrier Reef, are among the largest and healthiest in the world.
+The Caribbean's coral reefs, including the Mesoamerican Barrier Reef and the Belize Barrier Reef, are among the largest and most biodiverse in the world.

 Rainforests and Terrestrial Biodiversity